Rilufi/nasapod/README.md

 ## What does the bot do?
 - **Posts the Astronomy Picture of the Day**: Retrieves the APOD from the NASA API and posts it on Twitter/X and Instagram.
-- **Posts NASA's Instagram photo of the previous day on Twitter**: Downloads the latest photo from NASA's Instagram and posts it on Twitter with the original caption.
+- **Reposts NASA's Instagram photo of the previous day **: Downloads the latest photo from NASA's Instagram and posts it on Instagram with a translated caption.
 - **Handles different media types**: Supports posting images and videos, including video processing for Twitter's duration limits.

 ## Usage